TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Section 65.130 Program Specifications

-1) mentoring for new teachers that is provided by experienced teachers who have received training to equip them for this role;
+1) mentoring for first and second-year teachers that is provided by experienced teachers who have received training to equip them for this role, to assist new teachers in developing the skills and strategies necessary for instructional excellence;

-2) professional development for recipient teachers, mentors, and administrators who have roles in the program; and
+3) professional development for recipient teachers, mentors, and administrators who have roles in the program;

-e) Each program shall provide for the development of an individual induction plan for each new teacher served and for the provision of professional development that is directly related to the needs identified in the individual plan.
+e) Each program shall provide for the development of an individual learning plan for each new teacher served and for the provision of professional development that is directly related to the needs identified in the individual learning plan.